 (3) the Consumer-Owned Resource is within the same Balancing Area Authority as the Planned NLSL or NLSL; and

-(4) the Consumer-Owned Resource is metered, regardless of nameplate size, and the meter data is communicated in accordance with sections 15 and 17 of this Agreement.
+(4) the Consumer-Owned Resource is metered, regardless of nameplate size, and the meter data is communicated in accordance with sections 15 and 17.

 In order to designate a Consumer-Owned Resource as serving a Planned NLSL or NLSL, «Customer Name» shall provide BPA information demonstrating that any Consumer-Owned Resource forecasted generation will not exceed «Customer Name»’s forecasted Planned NLSL or NLSL amounts on an annual average basis as submitted pursuant to section 20.3.7 above.
 Examples of such information include but are not limited to consumer load projections and monthly generation projections for the generating equipment to be installed.